Rohit0911/Rohit0911/README.md

-- 👋 Hi, I’m @Rohit0911
+- 👋 Hi, I’m Rohit Pol
-- 👀 I’m interested in ...Web Development , Machine Learning & Competitive Programming
+- 👀 I’m interested in ...Web Development , Competitive Programming and Machine Learning
 - 🌱 Inclined towards Web3...
 - 💞️ I’m looking to collaborate on ...Web Dev and ML projects
 - 📫 How to reach me ... https://www.linkedin.com/in/rohit-pol-453a89222